+In Fig.~\ref{wcch}, we present the color-color distribution of member galaxies of HAD sources not included in the PSZ2 catalogue and of HAD sources included the PSZ2 catalogue.
+We observe that both populations present similar distributions in the (W2-W3)-(W1-W2) color-color plane.
+These distributions are significantly different from the distribution of background in the WISE catalogue.
+They show a positive excess for $W1-W2 \simeq 0.2$ and a lack of object for $W2-W1 \simeq 0.8$.\\

 We used the SWIRE galaxy template library \citep{pol07}, and we compute the expected tracks in the WISE color-color plane for 25 galaxy SED templates.
-When comparing with tracks for various galaxy types, we observe that the negative decrement in the WISE color-color plane is essentially populated by AGNs or high redshift infra-red sources.
-This implies that tSZ-based catalogs present a selection bias toward galaxy clusters not hosting bright AGN or that present a strong infra-red source in the background.
-Indeed, for galaxy clusters that host a bright radio-loud AGN the tSZ effect can not be recovered in the microwave and sub-millimeter domain.
-A similar argument applies when the tSZ effect from a galaxy cluster is contaminated by bright infra-red sources.
-From these color-color distributions, we can conclude that the galaxy cluster candidates in the HAD catalog are populated by low-redshift ($z < 1$) elliptical, spiral galaxies, and LRG as expected for tSZ samples derived with the Planck experiment.
+When comparing with tracks for various galaxy types, we observe that the negative decrement in the WISE color-color plane is essentially populated by AGNs or high redshift IR sources.
+This implies that tSZ-based catalogues present a selection bias toward clusters not hosting bright AGN or that present a strong IR source in the foreground/background.
+Indeed, for clusters that host a bright radio-loud AGN the tSZ effect can not be recovered in the microwave and sub-millimeter domain.
+A similar argument applies when the tSZ effect from a galaxy cluster is contaminated by bright IR sources.
+From these color-color distributions, we can conclude that the cluster candidates in the HAD catalogue are populated by low-redshift ($z < 1$) elliptical, spiral galaxies, and LRG as expected for tSZ samples derived with the $Planck$ experiment.